kaanaksit/odak/docs/odak/wave/prism_phase_function.md

-# odak.wave.wavenumber
+# odak.wave.prism_phase_function

-`wavenumber(wavelength)`

-Definition for calculating the wavenumber of a plane wave
+`prism_phase_function(nx,ny,k,angle,dx=0.001,axis='x')`

+A definition to generate 2D phase function that represents a prism.
+See Goodman's Introduction to Fourier Optics book for more.

 **Parameters:**

+    nx         : int
+                 Size of the output along X.
+    ny         : int
+                 Size of the output along Y.
+    k          : odak.wave.wavenumber
+                 See odak.wave.wavenumber for more.
+    angle      : float
-    wavelength   : float
+                 Tilt angle of the prism in degrees. dx         : float
-                   Wavelength of a wave in mm.
+                 Pixel pitch.
+    axis       : str
+                 Axis of the prism.

 **Returns**

-    k            : float
+    prism      : ndarray
-                   Wave number for a given wavelength.
+                 Generated phase function for a prism.

-## Notes

-Regarding usage of this definition, you can find use cases in the engineering notes, specifically at [`Optimizing holograms using Odak`](../../../notes/hologram_optimization.md).

 ## See also

 * [`Computer Generated-Holography`](../../cgh.md)